ibm-cloud-docs/containers/cs_versions.md

 3. If the resource groups match, continue with updating your cluster.

-<p class="important">If the cluster and VPC exist in different resource groups, you currently cannot update your cluster to version 1.19.
+If the cluster and VPC exist in different resource groups, you currently cannot update your cluster to version 1.19.
+{: important}

 | Type | Description|
 | ---- | ---------- |